 An introduction to nuclear engineering to include a review of elementary atomic and nuclear physics, the interaction of radiation with matter, types of nuclear reactors, nuclear power, neutron dynamics, nuclear reactor theory, reactor shielding, and radiation protection.
-Offered when the enrollment justifies.
-Prerequisite: PY 203 or PY 161.
+Prerequisite(s): PY 161.
+When Offered: Offered when the enrollment justifies.